 - casting calls for the “next child star” may be real, but the ads are often a way to get parents to enroll their kids in expensive acting classes

-- They guarantee you’ll get work.
+- Scammers guarantee you’ll get work.
 Modeling assignments can be irregular even for successful models.
 There are never any guarantees.
 And depending on where you live, the market for those types of jobs may be very small.

 - Research the company.
 Try searching online for the modeling school or agency’s name with words like “scam,” “review,” or “complaint.”